jacksonrgwalker/blackjack-simulator/README.md

 dealer=Dealer(strategy = DealerStrat(max_hit_value=16))
 ```

 The `DealerStrat` is a simple strategy that most casino dealers are directed to follow: you must hit if you are below a certain threshold, otherwise stay.
+Other strategies can be easily implemented.

 Now, we the players sit around a table and start the game.